Household Items Program

 Donations: If you are interested in donating items, we can arrange to pickup gently used items and transfer them to our storage facility.
 Please fill out this form and we will get back to you within one business day.
 We do NOT accept mattresses, computers/monitors, food, clothes, kids' toys, pet items, televisions, or books.
 The most requested items are couches, desks, chairs and drawers.
 We reserve the right to refuse items on the basis of their physical condition and are no longer able to accept mattresses due to issues with bedbugs in the Reno area.

-Item Requests: If you are a graduate student that would like to request items from our storage facilities, please fill out this form and we will schedule a time for you to visit our storage site and/or have items delivered.
+Item Requests: If you are a graduate student that would like to request items from our storage facilities, please fill out this form and browse our GSA Facebook Page "Available Household Items" photo album.
 Items are given to Graduate Students on a first come, first served basis and our services are designed for graduate students in need.
 Please do not use our service to upgrade existing furniture.
 Students are limited to 2 usages of the program per semester, and 3 usages per year.

 If you have any questions you can contact Household Items Program via email or by calling our office at 775-327-5190.
 Since email is not considered to be a secure form of communication, it is always recommended that students do not provide the following information via email: social security number, specific grades received, credit card information, user name or password, date of birth and NSHE ID.